Suvinesh892/Other-power-Bi---dashbroad/README.md

 # (3) CSAT Analysis- Dashboard

 **CSAT (Customer Satisfaction Score)** is a key metric used to measure customer satisfaction with a product, service, or interaction.
-It is typically collected through customer surveys, where customers rate their satisfaction on a scale of year **October 2020**.
+It is typically collected through customer surveys, where customers rate their satisfaction on a scale of year **October 2020**.**(Non- guided)**

 ## Tools Used
 **MySQl